Joe7500/chime_nt36672a_truly_dtb_fix/README.md

 A little script to replace dtb/o with stock MIUI 12.5.8 blobs while retaining currently installed kernel.
 Fixes black screen on boot with NT36672a Truly V2 panel.

-Flash tihs immediately after flashing a faulty ROM or kernel.
+Flash this immediately after flashing a faulty ROM or kernel.

 This may become obsolete at any time.